factopolis/factopolis/content/claims/us-steel-industry-size/_index.md

 ---
-title: US Producing As Much Steel as Ever, Just With Fewer Workers
+title: US producing as much steel as ever, just with fewer workers
 summary: Production is down by one third, employment one fifth
 checks:
   - checker: politifact
     quote:
       In reality, production is down by more than one-third from its historical peak in 1973, and the employment picture -- while still severely shrunken -- is down to about one-fifth of its